captionpoint/captionpoint-plays/THE-LUCKIEST.md

 You said coma.
 ---
 ## PETER:
 It’s the exact same thing.
 ---
 ## LISSETTE:
 Nope two different things.
+---
 Two completely different things.
 ---
 ## PETER:
 Medically they are the same things!
 ---
 ## LISSETTE:
-We have no idea what happens when people are in comas. could have very rich very full inner lives they could.
+We have no idea what happens
-People in comas
 ---
+when people are in comas.
+---
+People in comas could have very
+---
+rich very full inner lives they could.
+---
 ## PETER:
 Yeah I don’t think that’s what we’re.
 ---
 ## LISSETTE:
 For all we know it’s better than life.
+---
 It could be wonderful!
 ---
 ## PETER:
 Being in a coma.
 ---
 ## LISSETTE:
 It could be!
+---
 We actually have no idea!
 ---
 ## PETER:
+You would force all of your
+---
-You would force all of your loved ones to stay in a constant state of terror and fear and sadness.
+loved ones to stay in a constant state
+---
+of terror and fear and sadness.
+---
 Watching and waiting and worrying that you’re.
 ---
 ## LISSETTE:
 So wait.
+---
 Are you saying that life.
+---
 My actual life.
+---
 Or whatever my theoretical life where I am.
 ---
 ## PETER:
 On Falcon Crest.
 ---
 ## LISSETTE:
+Yes right
+---
+so you are saying that my life.
+---
-Yes right so you are saying that my life.
-My life on season three of Falcon Crest where I am hooked up to machines.
+My life on season three of Falcon Crest
+---
+where I am hooked up to machines.
+---
 Whether or not I choose to do that.
+---
 That decision.
+---
 Should be about other people’s feelings?
+---
 Is that it?
 ---
 ## PETER:
 I didn’t say that.